willquill/bootstrap-macos.sh/README.md

 Bootstrap a macOS system

-# Find brew packages
+# How To Use This

-Check this page out: [https://formulae.brew.sh/formula/](https://formulae.brew.sh/formula/)
+First, clone the repo.

-Clone this repo and update the app lists in the shell script if you want to install something else.
+Then modify the `apps` and `cask_apps` lists in `bootstrap-macos.sh` to specify the exact apps you need.

-# Run
+You can use this page as a reference to create your custom lists: [https://formulae.brew.sh/formula/](https://formulae.brew.sh/formula/)

-Make it executable
+After you customize the apps, make the script executable

 `chmod +x bootstrap-macos.sh`

-Run it
+Run the script to install your apps with prompts

 `./bootstrap-macos.sh`